 A perfectly fried egg is no mystery—it just takes a bit of practice in order to achieve mastery.
-Here's how to do it right, every time, with step by step instructions and photos.
+Sunny side up or over easy, here's how to do it right, every time, with a video, step by step instructions, and photos.

 - 1 large egg